stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 WJH lib returns logical port ID while we need to provide SONiC port name/alias.
 Since there is no SONiC+ infrastructure ready yet, the following way of mapping logcal port ID to SONiC port name is suggested: <p>

   On initialization time, WJH agent will read **COUNTERS_PORT_NAME_MAP** from COUNTERS DB. **COUNTERS_PORT_NAME_MAP** has a mapping from SONiC port name to SAI redis virtual OID.
 Given the virtual SAI redis OID we need to map it to real SAI OID, which can be done using ASIC DB's **VIDTORID** table.
 By using the Mellanox SAI port OID we can extract SDK logical port ID.
-To avoid hardcoding SDK logical ID extraction math, wjh agent can link to Mellanox SAI library in order to use *mlnx_object_to_log_port* function. <p>
+To avoid hardcoding SDK logical ID extraction math, wjh agent can link to Mellanox SAI library and attach to the switch (SAI_SWITCH_ATTR_INIT_SWITCH=false) in order to use *mlnx_object_to_log_port* function. <p>
   Future port breakout is not considered here.
 It is assumed that in case of port breakout *portsyncd* will generate some kind of event when host interfaces for new ports are created, old ports removed, so WJH agent can subscribe for such kind of events to recreate internal map.

   SDK logical port ID from SONiC port name convertion scheme: